2009 New England Patriots season: Week 3: vs. Atlanta Falcons

 The Patriots began where they left off at the start of the second half, embarking on a 13-play drive that entered into the red zone on a 23-yard Watson catch.
 However, the Patriots' offense stalled in the red zone again, with two incomplete passes to Moss setting up a 22-yard Gostkowski field goal.
 Ryan and Jenkins continued to connect on the Falcons' ensuing drive; a 26-yard reception put the Falcons in Patriots territory and then a 36-yard touchdown pass was nullified on a pass interference penalty on Jenkins.
 With a subsequent false start penalty, the Falcons were pushed back into Patriots' territory and eventually forced to punt.
-The Patriots next drive spanned 70 yards on 16 plays and was kept alive on a 4th-and-1 conversion from the Patriots own 24-yard line.
+The Patriots' next drive spanned 70 yards on 16 plays and was kept alive on a 4th-and-1 conversion from the Patriots' own 24-yard line.
 Again, it did not involve a touchdown though, as Gostkowski kicked a 33-yard field goal to extend the Patriots' lead to 19–10 early in the fourth quarter.
-After an exchange of three punts, the Patriots began a 6-play drive that resulted in their first passing touchdown of the day, a 36-yard reception by tight end Chris Baker that extended the Patriots lead to 26–10; it was also Brady's 200th career touchdown pass.
+After an exchange of three punts, the Patriots began a 6-play drive that resulted in their first passing touchdown of the day, a 36-yard reception by tight end Chris Baker that extended the Patriots' lead to 26–10; it was also Brady's 200th career touchdown pass.
 After a Falcons three-and-out, the Patriots held the ball for the final 6:52 of the game to seal a 26–10 victory.
+The win was the Pats third over the Falcons since 2001 and it improved them to 2-1.